- Successful completion of at least two years accredited post-secondary education (60 semester credits or 90 quarter credit hours ).

 Out of State Students / Foreign Applicants Living in the U.S.

-Interviews may be done by telephone if travel arrangements are difficult.
-There is moderately priced rental housing available in southern Wisconsin.
-Students who need help relocating will be assisted by the school.
-The campus in Racine is 30 minutes from Milwaukee and can be reached from Chicago in just over an hour.
+Admission interviews may be done by telephone if travel arrangements are difficult.
+There are moderately priced hotels/motels available in southeastern Wisconsin for those who would like to conduct their admissions interview in person.
 Applicants who have completed their studies outside the United States must present all post secondary school credentials.
 Documents must be authenticated or certified and those not in English must be accompanied by certified translations.
-Nonresident applicants must meet TOEFL requirements.
+Nonresident applicants must meet the Test of English as a Foreign Language (TOEFL) requirements.

-In addition to the Admissions Requirements, on page 27 of the catalog, international applicants are required to have their transcripts translated by an official translation service before they can be considered for admission.
-The official translation and evaluation must clearly indicate hours and credits of study, and that the education is equivalent to a minimum of 60 semester (90 quarter) credit hours.
+In addition to the Admissions Requirements listed above, international applicants are required to have their transcripts translated by an official translation service before they can be considered for admission.
+The official translation and evaluation must clearly indicate hours and credits of study, and that the education is equivalent to a minimum of 60 semester credits or 90 quarter credit hours.

 Applicants whose first language is not English must demonstrate proficiency in reading, writing and speaking English.
 A minimum score of 550 on the Test of English as a Foreign Language (TOEFL) and demonstration of language proficiency during the admissions interview are required for admissions.